Description

 An imbalanced microbiota can lead to symptoms such as constipation, irritable bowel syndrome, diarrhea, heartburn, bloating, skin rashes, allergies, poor sleep, thyroid issues, rheumatoid arthritis, and type 1 diabetes.

-The microbiota works synergistically with prebiotics and probiotics, which help promote and maintain a healthy balance of gut bacteria, supporting digestive and immune health.
+The microbiota works synergistically with prebiotics and probiotics to promote and maintain a healthy gut balance, supporting digestive and immune health.

 Warnings